-The College adheres to University and Conference of Colleges guidance concerning equality and diversity targets relating to academic employment, while noting that decisions on short-listing and appointment are to be made solely on the basis of criteria defined in accordance with the duties of the post in question and its grade.
+The College adheres to University and Conference of Colleges guidance concerning equality and diversity targets relating to academic employment, while noting that decisions on short- listing and appointment are to be made solely on the basis of criteria defined in accordance with the duties of the post in question and its grade.

-The College also has its own local priorities and set its own specific equalities objectives for the 2022-23 academic year, namely:
+The College also has its own local priorities and set its own specific equalities objectives for the 2023-24 academic year, namely:

-- 1. To investigate the gender divide in the distribution of awards and collections prizes. - 2.
+- 1. To continue to review gender balance in the distribution of awards and collections prizes. - 2.
 To continue appropriate equalities training for all in College. - 3.
-For the JCR and MCR to consider how more of their events could be made accessible.
+For the JCR and MCR to continue to consider how more of their events could be made accessible.

-The following sub-sections report specific equalities activities in the College during the 2022-23 academic year.
+The following sub-sections report specific equalities activities in the College during the 2023-24 academic year.